sensationinmotion/sensationinmotion.github.io/team/index.md

 {:.center}
 #### Undergraduate students

-If you are an undergraduate student at SDSU interesting in working in the lab, please get in touch.
-Depending on time and funding availability, there may be volunteer and/or paid opportunities available.
+If you are an undergraduate student at SDSU interested in working in the lab, please get in touch.
+Depending on time and funding availability, volunteer and/or paid opportunities may be available.
 Please contact Dr. Reschechtko and be sure to briefly include the following information:

 - Your expected year of graduation and major
-- Your personal interests and goals
+- Your personal interests and goals, and how they relate to research in the lab
-- How you believe working in the lab will help you acheive those goals
 - A resume or CV